superdesk/web-publisher/docs/contributing/code/bugs.rst

   (providing a unit test that illustrates the bug is best);

-* Give as much detail as possible about your environment (OS, PHP version, Superdesk Web Publisher version, enabled extensions, ...);
+* Give as much detail as possible about your environment (OS, PHP version, Superdesk Publisher version, enabled extensions, ...);

 * *(optional)* Attach a :doc:`patch <patches>`.